 Spectral analysis can also be done with a Fourier transform spectrometer; this technique is often used for measurements in the infrared spectral region, and is then called Fourier-transform infrared spectroscopy (FTIR).
 For more information on the measurement principle also see the article on white light interferometers.

 Just as far as scanning spectrophotometer, the wavelength-dependent source intensity (non-flat source spectrum) must be taken into account.
 Frequently, one just compares measurements with and without a sample, or with a sample and a reference sample.
-There are also devices containing two spectrometers, one for the sample light and one for the reference beam.
+There are also instruments containing two spectrometers, one for the sample light and one for the reference beam.

 Spectrophotometers for Fixed Wavelengths